elibroftw/blog.elijahlopez.ca/content/posts/open-debate-platform.md

 I wasn't able to put all the details from my mind into this document, but hopefully the spirit can be conveyed even if the technical design may be incomplete.

-> Democracy cannot gauarantee truth, but can be used to guide discussion...under a set of rules.
+> Democracy cannot gauarantee truth, but can be used to guide discussion ... under a set of rules.

 ## Open-Debate Platform